Battle of Haguenau: Battle

 Starting on 18 November, Pichegru began a series of attacks on the Coalition lines.
 Wurmser was Alsatian and fiercely resisted being driven out of his homeland.
 By this time the French division commanders were Desaix on the right, Claude Ignace François Michaud on the right-center, Ferino on the left-center and Pierre Augustin François de Burcy on the left.
 Michaud assaulted the woods near Brumath but his and Desaix's divisions were turned back.
 On the left, Burcy and Ferino's divisions drove back Hotze and threatened Bouxwiller.
 Knowing that the allied Prussian army of Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel was withdrawing into winter quarters on his right flank, Wurmser ordered a retreat to positions closer to the Moder River and Haguenau.

 Burcy followed up the Coalition withdrawal to Gundershoffen, where, on 26 November, the representatives ordered Burcy to attack a strong Coalition redoubt.
 When Burcy hesitated, the politicians threatened to arrest him.
 He attacked with one brigade, was repulsed, attacked again with the last intact unit and was killed while leading his troops.
 The soldiers retreated to Uttenhoffen, leaving a second brigade isolated in the Mietesheim forest.
 Forgotten for two days amid the battle, this brigade was attacked on 28 November and held its position largely thanks to the leadership of Oudinot.
 Burcy's replacement was his chief of staff Jacques Maurice Hatry who ordered the brigade to pull back into line that afternoon.
 Hatry attacked the Gundershoffen redoubt again on 1 December and was repulsed.

 Ferino's division fought its way across the Zorn to the village of Mommenheim.
 Here the French were opposed by Siegfried von Kospoth's Austrians on their right and the French Royalist Army of Condé on their left.
 After Ferino's left brigade under Ferey was repulsed by the Royalists and lost some cannons, Jean Ignace Pierre was appointed to lead the unit.
 Ferino directed Pierre to clear the village of Berstheim which the émigrés had fortified.
 On 27 and 28 November Pierre proved unable to carry out this assignment so Laurent Gouvion Saint-Cyr offered to capture and hold the village.
 On 2 December Saint-Cyr rapidly seized the village with two battalions under the noses of the astounded Royalists.
 However, Pierre in his haste advanced his troops in poor order and the émigrés took cruel advantage of his mistake.
 The Royalist cannons suddenly opened up on the Republicans, causing confusion.
 Part of the Royalist cavalry routed Pierre's brigade, capturing its artillery, while another part charged Ferino's cavalry.
 At length, the French cavalry recovered a few of the lost guns, but Saint-Cyr was compelled to withdraw from Berstheim.
 The combat ended when some Austrian troops arrived to help.
 Louis Henri, Duke of Bourbon was wounded in the hand.
+A French royalist described the action.